-During 2012, Mr. Eickerman and Mr. Duff were members of the Compensation Committee; this Committee does not have a charter.
-Mr. Eickerman is the Chairman of the Committee.
+During 2013, Mr. Eickerman, Mr. Vincent, Mr. Orchow and Mr. Duff until his retirement from the Board were members of the Compensation Committee; this Committee does not have a charter.
+Mr. Vincent is the Chairman of the Committee.
 This Committee receives and considers recommendations from the Chief Executive Officer for compensation for consultants, management and the Directors.
 Compensation matters regarding Mr. Schara and Mr. Sharp are recommended to the Board of Directors for their consideration.
-The Committee also is responsible for the administration of all awards made by the Board of Directors pursuant to the Restated 2008 Equity Incentive Plan ("the Plan").
+The Committee also is responsible for the administration of all awards made by the Board of Directors pursuant to the Restated 2008 Equity Incentive Plan (the "Plan").
 The Compensation Committee makes recommendations to the Board of Directors regarding administration of the Plan.
 The Board of Directors, however, administers the Plan.
 The Company does not use compensation consultants.
-This Committee held one meeting in 2011 and none in 2012.
+This Committee held one meeting in 2013 and none in 2012.